 It is imperative that you meet with the Athletic Counselor to receive academic advising after you have taken the Assessment Test.
-Contact the Counseling Office to find out the Athletic Counselor's availability at (760) 355-6543.
-You may email our Athletic Counselor at: gilbert.campos@imperial.edu
+Contact the Counseling Office to find out the Athletic Counselor's availability at (760) 355-6543 or (760) 355-6214.
+You may email our Athletic Counselor at: wayne.spears@imperial.edu